ramykhuffash/ramykhuffash.github.io/_posts/2020-01-09-6-products-in-6-months.markdown

 - The related keywords can't be super competitive
 - An individual person should be able to use the product without having to get teammates or bosses onboard

-These are based on the type of business I'm trying to build, so probably wouldn't be applicable for anyone else.
+These are based on the type of business I'm trying to build, so may not be relevant for you.

 My hope is that in six months, I will have:
 - launched six products